alleyinteractive/alley-scripts/packages/scaffolder/docs/2-features.md

 		destination: tests/Features/{{ psrClassFilename inputs.caseStudyName prefix="" suffix="" }}
 ```

-Subdirectories are strongly recommended to keep the project organized, but
+Subdirectories are **strongly recommended** to keep the project organized, but
-features can be defined in the root of the `.scaffolder` directory if desired.
+features can be defined in the `.scaffolder/config.yml` file if desired.

-## Remote Features
+### Remote Features

-Remote Features are features that are not specific to or even located in a a
+Remote Features are features that are not specific to or located within a
 project and can be scaffolded anywhere.
 Out of the box, the scaffolder comes
 with a set of remote features that can be scaffolded.
 These can include new
 WordPress plugins, projects, themes, etc. Additional remote feature can be
 sourced from a remote repository or a local directory.
+In the future, we'll be
+using NPM to manage remote features, too.
 See
 [Configuration](./5-configuration.md) for more information.

 Remote Features follow the same syntax as local features, but are not located
 within a project.

-## Inputs
+## Feature Inputs

-Inputs are a list of values that the user will be prompted for when the feature
+Inputs are a list of values that the user will be prompted before generation.
-is selected.
-Inputs are optional, but can be used to customize the feature to
+Inputs are optional but can be used to customize the feature to the user's
-the user's needs.
-Inputs are defined as a list of objects with the following
+needs.
+Inputs are defined as a list of objects with the following properties:
-properties:

 - `name`: Required.
 The name of the input.
 This is used to identify the input in the list
   of inputs.